koichi-murakami/g4python/README.md

 *** (ERA) run ID =  0
 ~~~~

-Alternatively, you can run the script in Python frontend.
+Alternatively, you can run the script in Python frontends.
 ~~~
 # python3
 Python 3.8.8 (default, Apr 13 2021, 19:58:26)